Welcome to Our Camino de San Salvador Blog

-For us Oviedo marked both an ending and a new beginning.
-We took a rest day here after finishing the Camino San Salvador and before beginning the Camino Primitivo.
-Oviedo is the capital of the Principality of Asturias, and it is the administrative and economic center of the region.
-Despite its importance to modern Spain, it retains an older, medieval feel which we very much enjoyed.
+For us, Oviedo marked both an ending and a new beginning.
+We took a rest day here after finishing the Camino de San Salvador and before beginning the Camino Primitivo.
+Oviedo is the capital of the Principality of Asturias and the administrative and economic center of the region.
+Despite its importance to modern Spain, it retains an older, medieval feel, which we very much enjoy.

 The chapel where the shroud is kept was built in 840 AD by King Alfonso II of Asturias.
 Little is known about the original building, but the Cathedral was founded by King Fruela I of Asturias in 781 AD.
 It was enlarged in 802 AD by his successor, Alfonso II, who was also known as Alfonso the Chaste, and who made Oviedo the capital of the Kingdom of Asturias.

-The Camara Santa was located on the second floor of the Cathedral, and when we visited a very large tour group was inside.
-The Shroud is located within the chamber along with various other treasures, but it can only be viewed by the public on certain Holy days each year.
-The third floor of the Cathedral houses a museum which contains a great many artifacts and relics which are definitely worth exploring.
+The Camara Santa is located on the second floor of the Cathedral, and when we visited, a very large tour group was inside.
+The Shroud, along with various other treasures, is located within the chamber, but it can only be viewed by the public on certain Holy days each year.
+The third floor of the Cathedral houses a museum that contains a great many artifacts and relics that are definitely worth exploring.

 There was a lot of art and history on display, but there was also a large school group doing an assignment that seemed to involve doing a kind of treasure hunt through the museum to answer questions.
 They were energetic and enthusiastic, but it was a bit difficult to stay out of their way, so we didn't end up spending too much time exploring the museum.
 I would definitely say it is well worth a visit, and it is included in the price of admission to the Cathedral.